Myth No. 1

-Fact: Olive oil is the safest and most stable oil to use in every cooking style, even when used at high temperatures.
+Fact: Extra virgin olive oil is the safest and most stable oil to use in every cooking style, even when used at high temperatures.
 If you want to find out more about olive oil and cooking, read article ´Does extra virgin olive oil lose its health benefits when heated?´.

 Myth No. 2

 "It matters where olive oil comes from."

 Fact: It is wrong to assume that the Mediterranean's olive oil is a superior quality guarantee.
 You can find excellent quality olive oils on other continents too.
 In the end, everything comes down to the producer and the way he controls olive oil quality.
 Click to learn more about premium olive oil production and why producing premium olive oil costs more.

 Myth No. 3

 "Olive oil has no expiry date."

 Fact: Very untrue, as all olive oils will degrade over time.
 More importantly, pay attention to the expiry date.
 You should buy olive oils from the latest harvest.
 The fresher the olive oil, the better.
-A clear indication of the harvest year on the bottle or website or expiration date should be on the label, if it's not, don't buy it.
+A clear indication of the harvest year on the bottle or website or expiration date should be on the label, if it's not, simply said - DON´T buy it.
 We recommend also learning about other indicators to help you learn how to buy the best olive oils.

 Myth No. 4

 "Cloudy extra virgin olive oil means oil is bad."

 Fact: Just like any juice, a small amount of natural sediment in olive oil is reasonable; it can be a sign of freshness.